-TT Electronics is committed to acting ethically and with integrity in all its business dealings.
-As part of this commitment, TT Electronics has adopted a zero-tolerance approach to Modern Slavery - whether in the form of servitude; forced, bonded or indentured labour; slavery; human trafficking or any other activity that amounts to an unreasonable restriction on the free movement of workers.
+TT Electronics is committed to acting ethically and with integrity in all of its business dealings.
+As part of this commitment, TT has adopted a zero-tolerance approach to Modern Slavery - whether in the form of servitude; forced, bonded, or indentured labour; slavery; human trafficking or any other activity that amounts to an unreasonable restriction on the free movement of workers.

-This statement is provided in compliance with the Modern Slavery Act 2015 ("the 2015 Act") and sets out the Group's, and any qualifying subsidiaries'*, approach to ensuring that Modern Slavery does not take place anywhere within our own business or in any of our supply chains.
-The following steps have been, or are in the process of being, taken in this regard:
+This statement is provided in compliance with the Modern Slavery Act 2015 (“the 2015 Act”) and sets out the Group’s, and any qualifying subsidiaries’[i], approach to ensuring that Modern Slavery does not take place anywhere within our own business or in any of our supply chains.
+The following steps have been, or are in the process of being, taken in this regard:-

-- The Board of TT Electronics first adopted a policy on Modern Slavery in December 2016 (the "Policy"), setting out the standards we expect from all our employees, contractors, suppliers, distributors and other business partners.
-The Policy was reviewed during 2017, and has subsequently been reviewed as part of the process of preparing this Statement; it was concluded that the Policy remained fit for purpose, with no further updates being required.
-(A copy of the Policy can be downloaded here.)
-In order to reinforce the key requirements of the 2015 Act, a copy of the Policy has been re-circulated to all of our employees (using local language translations, as appropriate).
+- The Board of TT Electronics first adopted a policy on Modern Slavery in December 2016 (the “Policy”), setting out the standards we expect from all our employees, contractors, suppliers, distributors and other business partners.
+The Policy was first reviewed in 2017 and has been reassessed each year since then as part of our ongoing compliance procedures.
+In preparing this Statement, we have concluded that the Policy remains fit for purpose, with no further updates being required.
+A copy of the Policy is located on our website.
+In order to reinforce the key requirements of the 2015 Act, the Policy document is circulated each year to all of our employees (using local language translations, as appropriate).

 - We have conducted a further assessment of our employment practices and processes, which has re-confirmed that our activities are in line with the requirements of our Policy.
 We will continue to monitor compliance through the next financial year and implement modifications to our activities as required.

-- TT Electronics carefully manages its supplier base to ensure compliance with the Group's core values.
-During 2017, we first implemented a digital supplier risk rating tool, as part of our due diligence processes to verify compliance across a range of "corporate responsibility" items, which specifically includes the 2015 Act.
-In 2018, we moved beyond the initial assessment phase of this programme and now monitor 460 suppliers, responsible for over 76 per cent of direct material spend.
-The figure covers all of the component parts of the Group's operations as at the beginning of 2018, together with certain business units acquired in the past year as part of the Stadium Group and Precision Inc. transactions.
-We will look to expand the monitoring of the Group's key suppliers still further during 2019, to include all recently acquired business units.
+- TT Electronics carefully manages its supplier base to ensure compliance with the Group’s core values.
+During 2017, we first implemented a digital supplier risk rating tool, as part of our due diligence processes to verify compliance across a range of “corporate responsibility” items, which specifically includes the 2015 Act.
+We have continued with this initiative each year since implementation and we now monitor 608 suppliers, responsible for over 80 per cent of direct material spend.
+We will ensure that this programme is expanded to cover new suppliers introduced to the Group as part of future acquisition activity.
 As stated previously, we have included specific prohibitions in our contractual arrangements against the use of forced, compulsory or trafficked labour, and we expect our suppliers to hold their own suppliers to the same high standards.
+The topic of Modern Slavery is also specifically addressed in TT Electronics’ Supply Chain Council meetings, which is a forum that meets on a monthly basis and comprises the most senior group of executives with responsibility for global purchasing and supply chain activities across the Group.

 - TT Electronics intends to expand its on-line training programmes to include specific training modules on Modern Slavery.

 TT Electronics will continue to review its policies and processes, for the benefit of all of our stakeholders, in order to raise standards with regards to operating in an ethical and sustainable manner across our supply chains.
-Further details on the progress made in respect of the priorities outlined above will be made in the 2018 Annual Report, and published online simultaneously.
+Further details on the progress made in respect of the priorities outlined above will be made in the 2019 Annual Report and published online simultaneously.

 Chief Executive Officer